 - The Royal Borough of Kensington and Chelsea

 - Central and North West London NHS Foundation Trust (CNWL)

 The Commission is supported by experts who assist and advise on all aspects of its work.
 The expert panel brings a wealth of experience, providing guidance on memorialisation.

-The secretariat is staffed by the Ministry of Housing Communities and Local Government.
+The secretariat is staffed by the Department for Levelling Up, Housing and Communities (DLUHC).
 Their role is to: